grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 The ship-to-ship crackled back to life.
 "Alright.
 I think I can risk pulling alongside ya, and poppin' the hatch.
 Don't send nobody onto my boat without my say-so, or I'll dive straight out from under ya.
 Fucking' got it?"

-"We'll look for you --- for something --- off the port side.
+"We'll look for you -- for something -- off the port side.
 Out."

-[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)

 [//]: # (### Shakes pulls alongside)

-"Hemi," Percy called down to sonar, "we've got ourselves something, though I'm not sure fucking what.
+"Hemi," Percy called down to sonar, "we've got ourselves something, though I'm hardly sure what.
 You and Bastian come up on deck with me."

-Bastian unfolded his long skinny legs from the cramped-looking position where his feet were propped up on the control panel and climbed up through the hatch and via the ladder to the bridge of the sail with Percy and Hemi following.
-The wind was blowing a little harder now and the chop had kicked up some more.
+Bastian unfolded his long skinny legs from a cramped-looking position where his feet were propped up on the control panel.
+He climbed up through the hatch and via the ladder to the bridge of the sail with Percy and Hemi following.
+The wind was blowing a little harder and the chop had kicked up.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin wispy antennas trailing from the top in the wind.
 Unusual for a submarine, it had a small viewport in the front of the sail through which the pilot could look.
 At the rear of the sail a stream of diesel smoke floated up and away behind it.
-The deck of the small sub was totally awash, running just at the surface of the water.
+The deck of the tiny sub was totally awash, running just under the surface of the water.

 As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the sail of the _Prospect_ and down to the deck.
-Standing here, Percy was somewhat sickened to see the bow of her boat sitting much lower in the water than usual, still weighed down by the tons of excess ballast water.
+Standing here, Percy was somewhat sickened to see the angle of the deck and the bow of her boat sitting much lower in the water than usual, still weighed down by the tons of excess ballast water.

 A moment passed before a hatch opened at the top of the sail of the mini-sub and a head of a man with spiked yellow hair emerged.
-His arms were still inside the sail working controls and he was standing propped on something inside so he could get his head up high enough above the boat to see as he guided it alongside the _Prospect_.
+His arms were still inside the sail working controls and he was standing propped on something inside so he could get his head up high enough above the fairing to see as he guided it alongside the _Prospect_.

 Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber bumpers that were flat and deflated after being subjected to the pressures of underwater.
 He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the bumpers until they had been restored to more or less their normal shape.
-Each bumper had a long line that he tied off on deck cleats and lowered down between the two subs.
+Each bumper had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

-"Toss a line!"
-The guy in the sail yelled as he let the engine run on idle and climbed up over the fairing.
-He was wearing rubber boots as he ran up along the washed deck of the small sub.
-They were pulled over black leather pants that were cracked and gray at the seams and joints.
-From the left side of his ancient brown leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places from years of banging against each other like chimes.
-He wore a worn black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy pale arms.
+"Toss a line!" the guy in the sail yelled as he let the engine run on idle and stepped over the fairing.
+He was wearing tall rubber boots as he ran up the washed deck of the small sub.
+The boots were pulled over leather pants that were originally probably black, but now were cracked and gray at the seams and joints.
+From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on the them beat away, matte and rusting in places from years of banging against each other like chimes.
+He wore a faded black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.

 Bastian, still with a cigarette between his lips, threw across a line.
-The man made it fast to a recessed cleat in the hull of the mini-sub, and then repeated the move at the stern.
+The sub pilot made it fast to a cleat in the hull of the mini-sub, and then repeated the move at the stern.
 He nimbly leaped across to the hand-holds on the side of the _Prospect_ and climbed up the curving side to the deck.

 [//]: # (### Intro Shakes)

-He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit it off his own before handing it to the man.
+He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit it off his own before handing it to him.

 The man took the cigarette in a hand that shook slightly when he reached out, and brought it to his lips and sucked long and hard at it.
 "Ah fuck thanks.
 I ran out a couple of days ago.
 I go by Shakes."
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."
 Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
 "You the captain?"

+Hemi nodded toward Percy.
+She stuck a grimy hand out.
+"Captain Percy.
+Hemi here is my submersible giant and Deck Boss.
+The skinny one is Bastian."

+"That the whole complement?"

-Hemi nodded toward Percy who was still looking at the mini-sub.
-"That's a hell of a fucked-up craft ya got there Shakes."
-She said.
+"Few more below."
+Percy was still staring at the mini-sub, "that's a hell of a fucked-up craft ya got there."

 "Like it?
 I built it my fuckin' self.
 Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 Cept it wasn't a good place to launch a boat from.
-Getting it down to the water was fucking way more difficult than the buildin' of it."
+Getting it down to the water was way more difficult than the buildin' of it."

-"I could imagine."
-Said Hemi.
+"I could imagine," said Hemi.

 "I've heard of this kind of thing," said Percy, "the boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for... small shipments?"

-"Aye, 'Specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
+"Aye, 'Specialty shipments' -- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
-I also built in a few special modifications --- this here boat is the fastest and most versatile in its fucking class!"
+I also built in a few special modifications -- this here boat is the fastest and most versatile in its class!"

 Hemi looked at the rusting bulbous hulk alongside and doubted there was any class of vessel that would accept it.

-Shakes continued.
-"Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the fucking name, can _dive_.
+Shakes continued, "most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

-"How deep?"
-Asked Hemi.
+"How deep?" asked Hemi.

 "Maybe 30 meters on a good day.
 You don't have to go very deep to hide in something so small."